fredatgithub/swapi/README.md

 It would be a great exercise to rewrite it in cloud-native manner, but this requires time and effort.
 I'm looking into doing that.
 There's no timelines yet, since "swapi" stopped its existence quite suddenly.
 Suggestions and help are always welcome!

-I created a C# solution to get SWAPI data before it goes off line.
+I created a C# solution to get SWAPI data in case it goes off line.
 Check this out here :

 https://github.com/fredatgithub/StarWarsAPI